mission statement

 Della Pollock, University of North Carolina, Chapel Hill

-Kirsten Pullen, University of Calgary
+Kirsten Pullen, Texas A&M University

-Theresa Senft, University of the Virgin Islands
+Theresa Senft, Macquarie University (AU)

 Benjamin Shepard, CUNY—City Tech